Backcountry skiing around Table Mountain, Herman Saddle & Artist Point

 From here, it’s a pretty burly climb back up to the top of Herman Saddle.
 Luckily, there were skin tracks switchbacking up skiers right of the gully behind Herman Saddle (there were so many wet loose slides skiers left of the gully, I would not advise traveling on that side).

-Once back at camp, we promptly dug a snow cave for our group and proceeded to have merry times under cover!
+Once back at camp, we promptly dug a snow cave for our group and proceeded to have merry times under shelter!

-Have you been up to Mt.
-Baker or the Artist Point area?
+Have you been backcountry skiing around Mt.
+Baker, Herman Saddle, or the Artist Point area?

 For more photos of Artist Point, see our article on AIARE Level 1 Avalanche Training for our field day there.